aseprite/api/api/slice.md

 ## Slice.name

-Gets or sets the a slice's name, a `string`.
+Gets or sets a slice's name, a `string`.

 ## Slice.pivot